UPDATE OF OFFICIAL GEOLOGICAL MAPPING

 Limitations

-Dependence on project progress and the availability of dedicated resources.
+Dependence on the progress of the Project and the availability of dedicated resources.

 Data source